CyberManMatt/aniConDB/README.md

 8. Go to the top of the page and click "Authorize"

 9. Paste the `accessToken` in the "Value" field and click "Authorize"

+### `.http` files
+1. Create a `http-client.private.env.json` file at the project's root.
+The file should look like below:
+    ```json
+    {
+      "dev": {
+        "hostAddress": "localhost:3000",
+        "accessToken": ""
+      }
+    }
+    ```

+2. Open the `src/users/http/users.post.endpoints.http` file.
+Replace the values with your own values and run the file.
+You should get a `201` status.

+3. Open the `src/auth/http/auth.post.endpoint.http` file.
+Replace the values with the values you used in step 2.
+You should get a `201` status, and a response with an `accessToken` and a `refreshToken`.
+If not, you may have typed the email address or password wrong.

+4. Copy the `accessToken` and paste it in the `http-client.private.env.json` file in the `accessToken` field.